mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 - `<personal_access_token>` is a personal access token with the `read_api` scope.
 - `<project_id>` is the project ID.

+In these commands, you can use `--extra-index-url` instead of `--index-url`.
+However, using `--extra-index-url` makes you vulnerable to dependency confusion attacks because it checks the PyPi repository for the package before it checks the custom repository. `--extra-index-url` adds the provided URL as an additional registry which the client checks if the package is present.
+`--index-url` tells the client to check for the package on the provided url only.

 If you were following the guide and want to install the `MyPyPiPackage` package, you can run: